-Students have a wonderful experience living with their Homestay families in Sheffield, and studying at The Sheffield College.
+Students had a wonderful experience living with their Homestay families in Sheffield, and studying at The Sheffield College.
 In addition to their studies, the students discovered English culture and heritage by visiting Chatsworth Estate, the historical town of York, Manchester and the surrounding Sheffield area.

-Students from France and the Netherlands have had an amazing time studying at our Hillsborough campus; learning sports coaching and improving their football skills by training in our gym and participating in friendly football matches with local young footballers.
+Students from France and the Netherlands have had an amazing time studying at our Hillsborough Campus; learning sports coaching and improving their football skills by training in our gym and participating in friendly football matches with local young footballers.

 This two-week course is very popular and offers students a chance to live with our local host families for the duration of their stay.
 Students also have the option to visit Liverpool and Manchester football stadiums during their course.